3 - Introduction to engagement

 Stakeholder engagement continues continuously throughout the Bilan Carbone® approach.
 The timing of each of the Stakeholder engagement phases is given here as indicative: the important thing is that the right messages are delivered to the right targets.

-Step 3.1.1 : At the launch and framing of the Bilan Carbone®
+Stage 3.1.1 : At the launch and framing of the Bilan Carbone®

-Step 3.1.3 : For the construction of the GHG profile
+Stage 3.1.3 : For the construction of the GHG profile

-Step 3.1.4 : For the construction of the transition plan
+Stage 3.1.4 : For the construction of the transition plan

-Step 3.1.5 : In summary of the approach
+Stage 3.1.5 : In the synthesis of the approach

-Glossary related to the Stakeholder engagement steps
+Glossary relating to the Stakeholder engagement stages

 Presentation of the different Stakeholder engagement phases:

-Objective : Create the necessary groundwork for a good understanding of the issues, acceptance of change and future actions to be undertaken, and enable the organisation to identify the risks and opportunities associated with the ecological transition.
+Objective : Create the necessary groundwork for a proper understanding of the issues, acceptance of change and future actions to be undertaken, and enable the organisation to identify the risks and opportunities associated with the ecological transition.

 Indicator : Level of knowledge and understanding of the issues.